On the Convergence of Continuous Constrained Optimization for Structure Learning: Acknowledgments

 \section{Acknowledgments}

-This research was partially supported by the Canada CIFAR AI Chair Program, by an IVADO excellence PhD scholarship and by a Google Focused Research award.
-The authors would like to thank the anonymous reviewers for valuable feedback.
+The authors would like to thank the anonymous reviewers for their useful comments.
+This work was supported in part by the National Institutes of Health (NIH) under Contract R01HL159805, by the NSF-Convergence Accelerator Track-D award \#2134901, by the United States Air Force under Contract No. FA8650-17-C7715, by a grant from Apple, by the Canada CIFAR AI Chair Program, by an IVADO excellence PhD scholarship, and by a Google Focused Research award.
+The NIH or NSF is not responsible for the views reported in this article.
 Simon Lacoste-Julien is a CIFAR Associate Fellow in the Learning in Machines \& Brains program.